 Please note that entry requirements vary for each UK university.

 Where can I study Economics in the UK?

-To learn more about some of the best Economics universities in the UK, please see below:
+To learn more about the best Economics courses in the UK, find details on the top ten ranking Economics universities in the Guardian University Guide 2020 below:

 - University of Cambridge